priimak/HaasoscopePro/adc board firmware/README.md

-# trig3_board_pllphase_de0nano-firmware
-Firmware for the Gershow FPGA worm analysis

-Open coincidence.qpf with Quartus (tested with version 18.0.0)
+Open coincidence.qpf with Quartus Prime Lite (tested with version 18.0.0)